 Neurofeedback training is supported by the American Academy of Pediatrics and the American Academy of Child and Adolescent Psychiatrists.

-I have the privilege of working with children of all ages – from early childhood through adolescence.
-The type of neurofeedback system I use (Iasis MCN) is even safe for babies.
-Unlike other types of neurofeedback, the child is not required to do anything (e.g. direct a video game for a reward) except sit relatively still in order for me to work.
+I have the privilege of working with children of all ages – from babies through adolescence.
+The child may not be required to do anything but rather sit relatively still in order for me to work.
 If they are nervous or scared they can play a game with Mom or Dad while I do neurofeedback.
-The treatment will still be as effective.
+The treatment will still be and effective.

-I have helped children with a variety of conditions, including developmental trauma, ADD/ADHD, depression, anxiety, self harm and substance abuse.
-Working with young people is very exciting because neurotherapy often proves beneficial more rapidly than adults, because their young brains are at their most adaptable and open to learning.
+I work with children with a variety of conditions, including developmental trauma, ADD/ADHD, depression, anxiety, OCD, learning disorders, self harm and substance abuse.
+Working with young people is exciting because neurotherapy often proves beneficial more rapidly than adults.
+Their young brains are at their most adaptable and open to learning.
+Adolescence is particular is an incredibly active time for brain development.
+This also means neurofeedback can be a very rewarding experience with life-long benefits for teenagers.

-I’m very proud of this endorsement from my colleague Jeanette Yoffe, MFT, Psychotherapist & Foster Care and Adoption Expert:
+From my colleague Jeanette Yoffe, MFT, Psychotherapist, Foster Care and Adoption Expert:

 “Neurofeedback may be the most effective treatment available for children and adults who have experienced early attachment separation/loss, maltreatment, and/or traumatic incidents.
 It helps to rewire stubborn early life templates in the mind that continue to re-enact memories as if they were happening today.
 Neurofeedback wires a new template of safety, belonging and connection in the world.
 This is life-changing for many individuals, doing what other therapies would take years to do, and Susan Smiley is a masterful practitioner.”